rgerum/open_gpias/docs/signal.rst

 -----------------

 For hearing threshold measurements, each trial can have a pre-stimulus in the form of a short (40 ms) pure tone 100 ms before the startle stimulus.
-For the protocol a frequency range (with octave, 1/2 octave or 1/4 octave steps), a sound pressure level range and a repetition count can be specified.
+For the protocol a frequency range (octave, 1/2 octave or 1/4 octave steps), a sound pressure level range and a repetition count can be specified.

 GPIAS
 -----

-For GPIAS measurements, each trials has a white noise presented before the startle-stimulus.
+For GPIAS measurements, each trial consists of a noise stimulus presented before the startle-stimulus.
 The noise can be interrupted by a short (50 ms, flattened with 20 ms sin²-ramps) gap of silence.
-The noise can be broad band, a frequency band centered around a middle frequency or a notch filtered noise.
-For each measurement different middle frequencies can be specified, as well as the number of measurement repetitions.
+The noise can be broad band or a frequency band centered around one frequency (other options will be implemented).
+For each measurement different center frequencies, as well as the number of measurement repetitions per stimulus condition can be specified.